 Consumers are constantly in a state of passive shopping.
 They shop while scrolling through Instagram or TikTok, reading the news online, and participating in Zoom meetings with colleagues.
 Shopping used to be more purposeful — people made lists and went to physical stores to buy specific items.

-According to a survey, this allows for even more time spent clicking on ads and personalization.
+According to a survey by Doubleverify, this allows for even more time spent clicking on ads and personalization.
 A customer who is shopping passively requires a different marketing message.
 A passive shopper scrolling through Instagram, for example, may respond better to an advertisement familiarizing them with your brand values or displaying inspirational content.